What Makes a Mellon Mays Undergraduate Fellow?

 MMUF recipients work closely with a faculty member of their choice to develop and complete a long-term research project in their field of interest.
 Over the course of the semester, Fellows will gather regularly with the MMUF Faculty Director, Dr. Candis Watts Smith, for discussions, roundtables, feedback on research activities, and insight into the graduate school application process.

 MMUF Fellows have access to a modest amount of funding during the fall and spring semesters to purchase materials related to their research.
-More importantly, all Fellows receive summer stipends to enable them to dedicate time each summer to their research projects.
+More importantly, all Fellows receive summer stipends and funding for room and board for four weeks on campus during Summer Session I to enable them to dedicate time for eight weeks total to their research projects.

 The MMUF program at Duke is one part of a larger MMUF network.
 Fellows at Duke have the chance to participate in weekly programming with each other throughout each semester, as well as participate in the annual MMUF national conference.
 These conferences allow students to develop relationships with peers interested in graduate study and connect with faculty at institutions around the country.